RoboJackets/constitution/pub/SGA_Constitution.md

 ****

-1. A full­time GT faculty or staff member will serve as Advisor to the organization.
+1. A full­time salaried GT faculty or staff member will serve as Advisor to the organization.

 2. Nominations for Advisor will take place within the Executive Board.
 An Advisor will be chosen within two weeks of a vacancy.
 The Executive Board will choose the Advisor by a majority vote and invite him/her to serve as Advisor for the next academic year.